Tattoo-Friendly Private Onsen in Arima

 How should you book?

-For the full list of private bathing options, see the Arima Onsen location guide.
+For the full list of stays and the wider bathing scene in town, see our Arima Onsen location guide.

 Where is Arima Onsen?